 If you love our easy gluten-free waffles, then this almond flour variation will quickly become another favorite way to start the day.
-They’re fluffy, crispy and made using simple pantry ingredients in three steps.
+These almond flour waffles are fluffy, crispy, and made using simple pantry ingredients in three steps.
+I’m sure you’ll love them just as much as I do!

-Almond Flour Waffles
+Almond Flour Waffles Recipe

-See how quickly they come together below in the recipe.
+See how quickly they come together below in the recipe!

 - Baking Powder: Helps the waffles rise and get fluffy.